klaudia-jagiello/k-means-clustering-for-marketing-campaign/README.md

 # Data Content:

 The data used in this project is from an anonymous organisation’s social media ad campaign.
 The data file can be downloaded from here.
-The file conversion_data.csv contains 1143 observations in 11 variables.
+The file KAG_conversion_data.csv contains 1143 observations in 11 variables.
 Below are the descriptions of the variables:

 1.) ad_id: an unique ID for each ad.